NorfairKing/opt-env-conf/README.md

 ## Status

-Ready to try out.
+Ready to try out,
-Not used in production yet.
+Used in production

 ## Goals